perezjust/GeoAdmin/README.md

 Interface values for Reporting ie 'Get Domain Values'.
 This list can be used to populate other tools.

 Tools to be hooked up to Windows Scheduled Tasks.
+Tools which would be useful as a Windows Scheduled Task.

 ## Domain Tools